parshap/tote/README.md

-Tides of the Elements is a real-time multiplayer networked game written in Python using bindings to the Ogre rendering engine.
+Tides of the Elements is a real-time networked 3D fighting game created with Python and the [OGRE 3D rendering engine](http://www.ogre3d.org/).

 It was designed and written by
 [Jeff Gaskill](https://github.com/mistergaskill),